x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/plan-and-deploy.md

 description: "Summary: Guidance for planning and deploying Exchange 2016 or Exchange 2019."
 ---

-# Planning and deployment
+# Planning and deployment for Exchange Server

 This topic contains links to topics and information about planning for and then deploying Exchange Server 2016 or Exchange Server 2019.

 > [!IMPORTANT]
-> Make sure you read the [Release notes for Exchange 2016](../release-notes.md) or [Release notes for Exchange 2019](../release-notes-2019.md) topics before you begin your deployment.
+> Make sure you read the [Release notes for Exchange Server](../release-notes.md) topics before you begin your deployment.
 The release notes contain important information on issues you might encounter during and after your deployment.

 ## Plan for Exchange 2016 or Exchange 2019